Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

 \begin{lemma} Let $\bm{U} = (\bm{U}_{1},\bm{U}_{2,3})$ where $\bm{U}_{2,3}$ is the collection of columns in $\bm{U}_2$ and $\bm{U}_3$.
 Let $\bm{a}_N = \bm{U}_{1}\bm{c}_{1} + \bm{U}_{2,3}\bm{c}_{2,3}$ with $\bm{c}_{1}\in\mathbb{R}^{k}$ and $\bm{c}_{2,3}\in\mathbb{R}^{r+l}$.
 The detection rate on $\bm{a}_N$ does not depend on the value of $\bm{c}_{1}$. \end{lemma}

 \begin{proof} Please refer to Appendix \ref{sec:proof_vul}. \end{proof}

 Although the attackers cannot immediately know the exact $\bm{x}'$ (Assumption 1), Lemma \ref{lemma:vul} suggests that the MTD algorithm should be designed such that the attackers cannot easily attack on $\bm{U}_1$ by chance.
-Specifically, considering the attack targeting on a single state $i$, if $\text{Col}(\bm{J}_N(:,i))\subseteq \bm{U}_1$, the single-state attack on bus $i$ can bypass the MTD while any attack involving bus $i$ can be detected ineffectively.
-To avoid the ineffective MTD on single-state attack, the following constraint is considered:
+Specifically, considering the attack targeting a single state $i$, if $\text{Col}(\bm{J}_N(:,i))\subseteq \bm{U}_1$, the single-state attack on the bus $i$ can bypass the MTD while any attack involving bus $i$ can be detected ineffectively.
+To avoid ineffective MTD on this attack, the following constraint is considered.